ClinicalKey is a clinical search engine from Elsevier featuring books, medical journals, images, videos, First Consult content and much more.

 A cleaner, mobile-friendly design for discovering clinical content on the go

 1,400+ new Topic Pages that offer quick access to point-of-care content, including risk factors, treatments and more

-A new browse feature with a searchable, filterable list of sources that highlights new books and journals
+A new browse feature with searchable, filterable lists of resources

 A new search history feature enabling you to view and refresh recent queries

 1,400+ Topic Pages

 1,000+ Elsevier medical books

 600+ Elsevier medical journals